XR2Learn/Enabler-5-Inference/README.md

 **Multimodal Fusion**: a component to execute a decision-level emotion detection multimodal fusion, i.e., to compute the combination of emotions from different modalities.

-**Evaluation**: a component to evaluate a uni/multimodal emotion detection model according to different evaluation metrics.

 ## Dependencies